Zhiwei Yu

 I design smart systems—digital or embodied— to turn real-world chaos into innovation—where AI,

 product, and business collide.
-My recent focus is long-horizon loco-manipulation challenges in huimanoid legged robots.
+My research interests span World Modeling, Embodied AI, and Knowledge Computing.
+My recent focus is long-horizon loco-manipulation challenges in huimanoid robots.

 Selected Publications